 This complex problem requires innovation and speed from authorities.
 The offer of MOOCs, for example, is growing rapidly and is intended to provide a borderless service in ranges of thousands of students.
-In the 2017 University Rankings Report, the project coordinator noted that:
+The 2017 university rankings report noted that:

 The pace of change has been slow everywhere, but with a few notable exceptions; Latin America has been particularly slow to join the global discussion of new strategies for active learning, hybrid learning, competencybased learning, peer instruction, and more.
 Universities are limited by degree recognition and accreditation processes that are firmly entrenched in the past and often act as checklists that force conformity.
 (Reisberg, 2017, p.
-117)

-The report "Future of Education and Skills: 2030" states the relevance of regional accreditation systems under innovative approaches:
+117) The report Future of Education and Skills: Education 2030 states the relevance of regional accreditation systems using innovative approaches: